d8chang/maca-screener-dchang/README.md

 - After a certain length of delay for payment (20 days), similar to support calls, the churn rate goes up to 100%.
 - For each subscription plan, around the same proportion of customers churned (55-58%)
 - All customers on the monthly contract churned.
 - For spend, it seems like the higher the spend, the lower the churn potential.
-I grouped spend in increments of 200 to check for trends among each group, and it seems that customers that are spent <400 churned in the training data (this may not reflect the same in the test data).
-Less spend means less investment in the customer, which could lead to the customer having less engagement with the company's product and hence lead to churn.
+I grouped spend in increments of 200 to check for trends among each group, and it seems that all customers that spent <400 churned in the training data (this may not reflect the same in the test data).
+Less spend means the customer probably has a lower commitment, which could lead to the customer having less engagement with the company's product and hence lead to churn.
 - Last interaction between the customer and company also follows a similar trend as with support calls and payment delay.
 Once the last interaction reaches beyond 15 days, the churn rate goes up significantly to around 67% for those customers whose last interaction was more than 2 weeks ago.

 ### Modeling, Comparing Associations, and Results